RubixML/ML/README.md

 The He initializer was designed for hidden layers that feed into rectified linear layers such [ReLU](#relu), [Leaky ReLU](#leaky-relu), [ELU](#elu), and [SELU](#selu).
 It draws from a uniform distribution with limits defined as +/- (6 / (fanIn + fanOut)) ** (1. / sqrt(2)).

 ##### Parameters:
-This Initializer does not have any parameters.
+This initializer does not have any parameters.

 ##### Example:
 ```php